 Chronic pain affects roughly 20% of Americans and significantly impacts their quality of life.
 If you suffer from chronic pain, you know how difficult it is to find a treatment to help you gain control over the discomfort.
-At the SamWell Institute for Pain Management in Colonia, New Jersey, pain management experts Jay M. Shah, MD, and Jeffrey Deygoo, MD, offer many treatment options for the management of chronic pain, including spinal cord stimulation (SCS).
+At the SamWell Institute for Pain Management in Colonia, New Jersey, pain management expert Jay M. Shah, MD offers many treatment options for the management of chronic pain, including spinal cord stimulation (SCS).
 To learn more, schedule a consultation online or by phone today.

 Spinal cord stimulation is a pain management tool that uses a low-voltage electric current along your spinal cord to modify and block pain signals, alleviating your discomfort.
 Spinal cord stimulation is an FDA-approved treatment for those suffering from chronic pain in their legs, back, or arms.